SlimEdge: Performance and Device Aware Distributed DNN Deployment on Resource-Constrained Edge Hardware

 SlimEdge addresses the deployment of MVCNNs across heterogeneous edge devices under hard constraints on model size, accuracy, and inference latency.
-The algorithm is orchestrated by a central server (Figure \ref{fig:server-edge}).
-It integrates structured pruning, view importance quantification, and multi-objective optimization within a unified pipeline, as detailed in Figure \ref{fig:top-level-flowchart}.
-The server generates an optimized model tailored for each edge node, which is subsequently deployed for inference.
-The central server optimizes the models so that the resultant configuration meets user requirements of the desired accuracy as well as fits within the memory constraints of each of the edge devices.
+The framework is orchestrated by a central server (Figure \ref{fig:fig-2}) and integrates structured pruning, view importance quantification, multi-objective optimization, and fault tolerance within a unified deployment framework (Figure \ref{fig:fig-4}).
+The server generates deployment-aware, per-device optimized models that satisfy user-defined accuracy requirements, device-specific memory and compute constraints, and partial device failure conditions.
+The mathematical symbols used throughout the methodology are summarized in Table \ref{tab:tab-2}.

-\subsection{ModelNet40 Dataset}
+\subsection{ModelNet40 dataset}

-The ModelNet40 dataset \cite{wu_3d_2015} serves as a standard benchmark for 3D object recognition, comprising 12,311 CAD models categorized into 40 semantic classes.
+The ModelNet40 dataset \citep{wu_3d_2015} serves as a standard benchmark for 3D object recognition, comprising 12,311 CAD models categorized into 40 semantic classes.
 This dataset allows the use of 3D objects to generate 2D views, which can then be utilized to simulate a distributed environment with multiple edge devices capturing diverse perspectives.
-Out of the 12,311 CAD models, 9,843 are designated for training, while 2,468 are reserved for testing.
-To replicate real-world multi-view sensing, each 3D object is rendered from 12 virtual camera positions, uniformly spaced at 30\textdegree azimuthal intervals and fixed at a 30° elevation angle \cite{su_multi-view_2015}.
-Figure \ref{fig:airplace-12-views} illustrates the 12 views when the 3D object "airplane\_0006" is employed.
+Out of the 12,311 CAD models, 9,843 are designated for training, while 2,468 are reserved for testing (80\% for training, 20\% for testing).
+To replicate real-world multi-view sensing, each 3D object is rendered from 12 virtual positions, uniformly spaced at 30° azimuthal intervals and fixed at a 30° elevation angle \citep{su_multi-view_2015}.
+Figure \ref{fig:fig-3} illustrates the 12 views when the 3D object “airplane\_0006” is employed.
 This results in a consistent set of 12 two-dimensional projections for each object, which serve as inputs to the distributed feature extractors.
-The 12 distinct views depicted in Figure \ref{fig:airplace-12-views} enable the model to learn effectively, ultimately leading to improved classification performance.
+The 12 distinct views depicted in Figure \ref{fig:fig-3} enable the model to learn effectively, ultimately leading to improved classification performance.

-\subsection{SlimEdge Architecture}
+\subsection{SlimEdge architecture}

-We adopt the Multi-View Convolutional Neural Network \cite{su_multi-view_2015} paradigm, adapting it for distributed edge deployment.
-The architecture comprises two distinct functional stages: a distributed feature extractor and a centralized aggregation stage.